hats-finance/hats-contracts/docs/dodoc/HATVaultsRegistry.md

 event SwapAndSend(address indexed _beneficiary, uint256 _amountSwapped, uint256 _amountSent, address indexed _tokenLock)
 ```

-Emitted when a swap of vault tokens to HAT tokens is done and the HATS tokens are sent to beneficiary through vesting contract
+Emitted when a swap of vault tokens to the swap token is done and the swap tokens are sent to beneficiary through vesting contract